shakeel229/calculatorInJavascript/README.md

-# calculator In Javascript developed by shakeel229 as a Excercise
+# Calculator In Javascript developed by shakeel229 as a Excercise at Generation

 ## info